ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 * Check the instructions on how to download and use the course's Arch Linux virtual machine
     * Instructions are available [here](https://ouspg.org/resources/laboratories/).
 You will find the download link from the Moodle workspace.
     * If you want to use your own computer, download and install Virtualbox to run the virtual machine.
 VMWare Player should work also.
-    * Use of other virtual machine's such as [kali linux](https://www.kali.org/) is also allowed.

 ## Prerequisites